Skip to main content

 In each instance, an incapacitated adult needs protection and assistance with making legal decisions on their own.
 Legal guardians appointed to care for an adult have strong decision-making powers.

-They make decisions about the adult's healthcare and medical treatment.
-They decide about the adult's needs and well-being, such as where they will reside.
-They can also manage the adult's financial affairs (guardian of property).
-They may also have the power to make decisions about estate planning.
+They make decisions about the adult’s healthcare and medical treatment.
+They also determine the adult’s needs and well-being, including where they will reside.
+They can also manage the adult’s financial affairs (guardian of property) and may have the power to make decisions about estate planning.

 Poor mental health and physical disability can involve severe and long-term conditions.
 These can limit an individual’s ability to take care of themselves.
 This includes mental illness and developmental disabilities.
 Some disabled persons may be unable to express themselves, earn a living, or live independently.